-LSC proposes to add definitions for several terms and to amend the definitions for each of the existing terms currently defined in the regulation.
+LSC is adding definitions for several terms and amending the definitions for each of the existing terms currently defined in the regulation.
 LSC believes that the new definitions and the amended definitions will help to make the regulation more easily comprehensible.